HomepageFind out moreThe foundation Transparency

 Why does Wilderness International not have a DZI donation seal?

-In our impact report we show you where your donation goes.
-And what we have already achieved together.
+In our impact report, we show you where your donation goes and what we have already achieved together.

 On the initiative of Transparency Deutschland e.V., numerous actors from civil society and academia have defined ten basic points that every civil society organization should make accessible to the public.
 These include the articles of association, the names of key decision-makers and information on the source of funds, use of funds and personnel structure.